smart-edge-open/specs/openness_releasenotes.md

 - EII upgraded from 2.4 to 2.4.1
 - VCA package upgraded from R5 to R5.1

+## OpenNESS - 21.03.03
+- Changed the CNI used for Azure cloud deployment from default Calico to Azure-supported kube-ovn.

 # Changes to Existing Features

 ## OpenNESS - 19.06